-An RAWP was developed for the implementation of the remedy modifications based on the above assumptions and expected outcomes.
+A revised RAWP currently is under development for the implementation of the remedy modifications based on the above assumptions and expected outcomes.
 The RAWP includes an overview of the optimization modeling, system design and construction, start-up and testing, operations and maintenance requirements, and plans for environmental compliance, waste management, worker health and safety, quality assurance, and data management.